edgeandnode/cryptoeconomics-researcher-take-home-assignment/README.md

 ## Overview

 The overview of the assignment and all relevant files are located inside the `Take-home-assignment` directory.
-We have provided you with a jupyter notebook .ipynb file that contains all the information you'll need to get started.
-You will also find a CSV file inside the directory, the CSV contains simulated data that will be used in the assignment.
-We recommend that you examine the .ipynb file first.
+We have provided you with a Jupyter Notebook .ipynb file that contains all the information you'll need to get started.
+You will also find two CSV's inside the directory, the CSV's contain simulated data that will be used in the assignment.
+We recommend that you examine the Jupyter Notebook .ipynb file first for instructions.

 ## How to install Jupyter Notebook